upjohnc/langgraph-with-evalution-psg/README.md

 It shows how a standard rag can be augmented with other steps.
 In this case, a web search when the documents that have been split and embedded do not match the user's query.

+## Running Locally

+There are commands in the `.justfile`.

+- `just run`: calls the python code that runs the evaluation of the application
+- `just run search`: calls the python code to run just the search (no evaluation)

 ## Graph Steps

 - retrieves docs and then checks if all the docs are relevant for the query search